Pistol Harvest

-Pistol Harvest is a 1951 Western film starring Tim Holt.
+Pistol Harvest is a 1951 Western film starring Tim Holt and released by RKO Pictures.

 Plot

-In the Old West, two abandoned children, siblings Johnny and Felice, search for help in a desert.
-Cattle rancher Terry Moran rescues Felice along with a gold piece engraved with her name.
-Moran raises Felice to adulthood.
+In the Old West, abandoned siblings Johnny and Felice seek help in the desert.
+Cattle rancher Terry Moran rescues Felice and raises her to adulthood.
 Fifteen years later, Felice has fallen in love with Tim, one of Moran's cowhands.
-Tim's sidekick, Chito Rafferty, interrupts a picnic between Tim and Felice to report an attempted cattle theft.
-Tim and Chito find two men, Jack and Andy, whom Chito identifies as the thieves.
-The thieves apologize claiming they are hungry and need money.
-Tim gives them some money, but Chito remains suspicious.
-At the local bank, Tim and Chito pick up $30,000 in cash for Moran as payment for cattle Moran sold.
+Tim and his sidekick Chito Rafferty hunt two cattle thieves named Jack and Andy.
+The thieves apologize, claiming they are hungry and need money.
+Tim gives them money, but Chito remains suspicious.
+At a bank, Tim and Chito withdraw $30,000 in cash for as payment for cattle that Moran had sold.
 The banker, Elias Norton, plans to steal the money.
-He hires Jack and Andy (whom he also hired to steal the cattle) to ambush Tim and Chito.
-The ambush is unsuccessful and the two henchmen go back to a saloon in town, after reporting their failure to Norton.
+He hires Jack and Andy to unsuccessfully ambush Tim and Chito.

-Norton asks Moran to loan him the $30,000.
+Norton asks Moran to lend him the $30,000.
 Moran refuses, intending to purchase land for Felice.
 Norton kills Moran, witnessed by Norton's bank employee, Prouty.
 Tim, Felice and Chito discover Moran's body and Tim suspects Jack and Andy of murder.
-Tim and Chito see Jack and Andy and give chase.
-Jack is caught, but Andy gets away.
-Jack denies the murder, but is not believed.
+Tim and Chito chase Jack and Andy, and Jack is caught but Andy escapes.
+Jack denies the murder, but Tim and the others do not believe him.
 Jack is held captive at the Moran ranch while Chito summons the sheriff.
-Andy frees Jack; the two engage Tim in a gunfight; and Jack is wounded.
-As Chito and the sheriff pursue Jack and Andy, Felice concludes Jack is her brother Johnny after she and Tim find a gold coin with Johnny's name engraved upon it.
+Andy frees Jack and they engage Tim in a gunfight that wounds Jack.
+As Chito and the sheriff pursue Jack and Andy, Felice concludes that Jack is her brother Johnny after she and Tim find a gold coin with Johnny's name engraved.

 Andy leaves Jack to find a doctor.
 Tim finds Chito, who split from the sheriff, and they locate and subdue Jack.
-Tim reunites Jack with Felice.
-Jack eventually admits he and Andy were connected to Norton.
-Norton sets fire to his warehouse to destroy evidence of his criminal activity, and he and Prouty leave town on Norton's wagon.
-Tim and Chito arrive at the warehouse in time to extinguish the fire where they find Andy's body.
-Tim and Chito pursue Norton.
-Prouty jumps off the wagon, Norton runs out of bullets, and both are subdued.
-Tim picks up Jack at the ranch and they leave to attend Norton's trial.
-Chito catches up with them after joking with Felice about his romantic tendencies.
+Tim reunites Jack with Felice, and Jack admits that he and Andy were connected to Norton.
+To destroy evidence of his criminal activity, Norton sets fire to his warehouse, and he and Prouty leave town on Norton's wagon.
+Tim and Chito arrive at the warehouse in time to extinguish the fire and they find Andy's body.
+They pursue Norton and Prouty and capture them.
+Tim collects Jack at the ranch and they leave to attend Norton's trial.
+Chito meets them after joking with Felice about his romantic tendencies.